grafana/mimir/docs/sources/configuration/about-versioning.md

 ---
-title: "v1.x Guarantees"
+title: "About versioning"
-linkTitle: "v1.x Guarantees"
+description: ""
-weight: 6
+weight: 10
-slug: v1guarantees
 ---

+# About versioning

 For the v1.0 release, we want to provide the following guarantees: